agrofate/agrofate/README.md

 - Create and change gantry;
 - Create and change crops;
 - Create and change fertilizers;
-- Create and change pesticides;
+- Create and change defensives;
 - Registration in time of ph values and soil moisture;
 - The **IBM Cloud Foundry** app connects with the **IBM DB2** and register the real time data;
 - Get the data from the **Weather Company API** and shows on app daily and hourly forecast.